The Alaska Airlines ESA Policy has a new update for people wanting to travel with their Emotional Support Animal.

 - Staffordshire Terriers

-When it comes to traveling by air, ACAA and ESAs is perhaps the most important law you need to be aware of.
-An ACAA is known as the Air Carriers Access Act, the ACAA was passed in 1990 and works alongside the Department of Transportation rules prohibiting discrimination against disabled individuals traveling by air.
+When it comes to traveling by air with a disability, ACAA is perhaps the most important law you need to be aware of.
+Known as the Air Carriers Access Act, the ACAA was passed in 1990 and works alongside the Department of Transportation rules prohibiting discrimination against disabled individuals traveling by air.

-Alert Alaska Airlines You Will Be Bringing Your ESA!
+How to Alert Alaska Airlines You Will Be Bringing Your ESA/Pet/SA

 According to Alaska Airlines ESA policy, the number of animals traveling on any Alaska Airline flight is limited.
 Even if your animal is an Emotional Support Animal.
 It’s first come first serve.

-According to the Alaska Airlines ESA policy, you will be required you to submit a completed, 3-page form to them via email at least 48 hrs before the flight.
+Before 2021,according to the Alaska Airlines ESA policy, you were required to submit a completed, 3-page form to them via email at least 48 hrs before the flight.

 - Animal Health Advisory Form – They recommend that you always have a certified copy of your ESA’s Health Certificate from your vet on you at all times.